3 Ways To Optimize Your Content For More Traffic And ConversionsClick To Tweet

 - The copy and content displayed on your lead collection form.
 Can you increase conversions by adding social proof?

 - How long a user needs to be on your page before seeing your lead collection form.
 Noah Kagan found the magic number to be 5 seconds.

 - Various methods and locations for lead collection.
 For example, does a pop-up or slide-in lead collection form perform better?

+Test different signup offers.Another thing you can test is the offer you make visitors in exchange for signing up.
 For example, does offering them a valuable piece of content improve conversions?
 We found that by offering a free e-book or download, we were able to double our conversion rate over night.